PgBiel/elembic/src/data.typ

 // Special dictionary key to indicate this is a prepared rule.
 #let prepared-rule-key = "__elembic-prepared-rule"

+// Special dictionary key to indicate this is a "special rule"
+// ('get', 'select', 'debug-get', 'stateful.toggle').
+#let special-rule-key = "__elembic-special-rule"

 // Special dictionary key which stores element context and other data.
 #let stored-data-key = "__elembic_stored_element_data"